ozdigennaro/authorize_link/README.md

 ## Usage

 This is a rails view helper.
 It makes it easy to create a link that is conditional on a call to authorize_action(controller, action).
-If true the string returned is HTML with a link to link_path with text link_name
+If true the string returned is HTML with the link.

-authorize_link(controller, action, link_name, link_path).
+authorize_link(controller, action, link).

 Depends on your implementation of authorize_action()